joey-02/OBG-Onboarding/Docs/Syllabus.md

 - Blockchains are for censorship resistance!
 ###### Homework: Put 5 things in discord that use cryptography, mess around with [online hashing](https://emn178.github.io/online-tools/sha256.html), watch overview of how [diffie-hellman works](https://www.youtube.com/watch?v=NmM9HA2MQGI&ab_channel=Computerphile)

-# [Week3](https://github.com/0xkrabbypatty/OBG-Onboarding/blob/main/Slide%20Decks/Week3%20-%20OBG%20onboarding.pptx%20(1).pdf): What is a Blockchain
+# [Week3](https://github.com/0xkrabbypatty/OBG-Onboarding/blob/main/Slide%20Decks/Week3%20-%20OBG%20onboarding.pptx%20(1).pdf): What is a Blockchain and How Does it Work?
 - Why do we care how blockchains work
 - What is a blockchain
 - Users: How to access blockchain (protocol spec vs. clients)?
 Network authorities (block producers vs. full nodes (sampling light nodes coming soon!))?
 Which nodes have the most power in the network?
 Bitcoin Indepedence Day and UASFs